-The insurance cover provided by Bar Mutual is set out in the Terms of Cover.
-The Terms of Cover are reviewed annually to ensure that they continue to meet the needs of self-employed barristers.
+The insurance cover provided by Bar Mutual is set out in the Terms of Cover (reference should also be made to the Rules).
+The Terms of Cover are reviewed frequently to ensure that they continue to meet the needs of Bar Mutual’s Members.

 Who is covered?

-As well as insuring self-employed barristers and Registered European Lawyers, Bar Mutual’s Terms of Cover extend cover to clerks and pupils.
+As well as insuring self-employed barristers, entities, Registered European Lawyers and Foreign Lawyers, Bar Mutual’s Terms of Cover extends cover to clerks and pupils.

 What is covered?

 - Complaints of inadequate professional services to the Legal Ombudsman

 - Claims by solicitors for lost fees under CFAs

 - Other civil liabilities arising from a self-employed barrister’s practice